EVERYDAY HEROES OPEN DOORS FOR HOMELESS YOUTH.

 There are many different and important ways that you can get involved at Ozone House.
 Whether you are interested in crisis intervention, or just want to help out around the house, we will work with you to develop a volunteer opportunity that matches your skills and interests.
-Please fill out the volunteer form and let us know what interests you.
-If you have questions, email email@example.com.
+Please sign up to receive our volunteer newsletter with opportunities, below!

 Crisis Line counselors listen and provide critical information, referrals, and crisis intervention to youth and families struggling with such issues as family conflict, runaway episodes, homelessness, suicide, abuse and neglect, domestic violence, sexual orientation and gender identity, and other crises.

-Crisis Line Volunteers counselors complete a 40-hour training on two Wednesday evenings and two consecutive weekends.
+Crisis Line Volunteers counselors complete a 40-hour training on two Wednesday evenings and one day on two consecutive weekends, including 16 hrs of home study.
 Once completed, volunteers commit to one 4-hour shift per week for 8+ months.